SamBouwer/any-docker/README.md

 As building Anytype nodes and clients from source for selfhosting is new, and I am personally new to building docker images, any help is welcome!

+⚠️ Note: You will find many Id's and Keys in this repo, but those are often changing and only exposed locally on my machine, so its of little use to you :)

 ## Disclaimer

 I am not part of the Anytype team.